ompc

 ompc>

 You can test your own statements.
 You can see that the parser obeys the semicolon ';' verbosity rules.
-Also MATLAB(R) names that are a reserved word in Python have to be translated, for example class -> mclass and print -> _print.
+Also notice that MATLAB® names which are a reserved word in Python are adjusted, for example class -> mclass and print -> _print.

-The parser is a set of syntactical rules like the following:
+The parser is easy to extend or change, it is a set of syntactical rules similar to the following examples:

 def p_statement_list(p):